gustavokei/electron-game-updater/README.md

 The releases in this repository are linked to my own Grand Chase Private Server.

-Additionaly, text is in Brazilian Portuguese.
+Text is in Brazilian Portuguese.

 If you wish to make this project work for your game, clone/fork this repository and follow the steps bellow.